shapoco/picow-ntp-7seg-clock/README.md

 Once configured, NTP synchronization will occur at a random time between 4:00 and 5:00 every morning.

 For more information about the configuration interface, see the [VLConfig](https://github.com/shapoco/vlconfig) repository.

+## Brightness Calibration

+1. Place the clock in the desired location.
+2. Turn on the power or press the reset switch.
+3. Turn the room lights on for 30 seconds, then off for 30 seconds.

+The clock will remember the difference in brightness and automatically adjust the display brightness from then on.